thearst3rd/mbg-speedrun-mod/readme_SpeedrunEdition.txt

 - Provided support to convert vanilla recs into to the new format for archival purposes.
 Recordings are played in-game while recording in the new format.
 Files are stored in a new created directory "marble/client/demos/Converted".
 Features include:
 	- Four functions depending on desired scope:
-		- convertDemo(); for single files
+		- convertDemo() for single files
-		- convertFolder(); for the entire contents of a single folder
+		- convertFolder() for the entire contents of a single folder
-		- convertPath(); for the contents of a folder and its sub folders
+		- convertPath() for the contents of a folder and its sub folders
-		- convertAll(); for all recs in the entire MBG directory tree
+		- convertAll() for all recs in the entire MBG directory tree
 	- Creation of a new "Converted" directory tree that bypasses resource manager.
 	- Statistical console output and a full report of the location of unfinished and skipped recordings in a text file.
 	  Skipped recordings include previously converted files or recordings already of the new format.